-As a result of the grim price that Great Britain and France had paid while fighting on the Western Front, the leaders of both countries were determined to take revenge and gain territory at the expense of Germany.
-They were determined that Germany be rendered incapable of starting another war.
+As a result of the grim price that Great Britain and France had paid while fighting on the Western Front, leaders of both countries were determined to take revenge and gain territory at the expense of Germany.
+They were determined that Germany must be renedered unable to start another war.

-Their goals put them at odds with President Wilson, who wanted to use American influence to achieve a "cooperative peace" that did more than satisfy the immediate desires of the victors.
+Their goals put them at odds with President Wilson, who wanted to use American influence ito achieve a "cooperative peace" that did more than satisfy the immediate desires of the victors.